unixmind/tekton-test/README.md

 # tekton-test
 Just a stupid Tekton test

-we try to use GitHub webhooks
+*We try to use GitHub webhooks, using both ngrok and sinatra.*